 Of course, equity investments are risky.
 If the company flops, your shares could end up being worthless.
 It might take years for a company to go public and you might have to wait a while before you can sell your shares.
 Those are important factors to consider before jumping on the equity bandwagon.

-- If you don’t have a lot to invest and want some guidance, you might want to consider using a robo-advisor.
+- If you don’t have a lot to invest and want some guidance without the time commitment, you might want to consider using a robo-advisor.
 Robo-advisors, which are entirely online, offer lower fees and account minimums than traditional financial advisors.